-This course is designed to provide the student with information on driver techniques for emergency vehicles and techniques of basic inspection and maintenance for emergency vehicles, including actual driving exercises under simulated emergency conditions.
-This course applies to Driver/Operator I Certification from the State Fire Marshal's Office.
+This course is designed to provide the student with information on driver techniques for emergency vehicles and techniques of basic inspection and maintenance for emergency vehicles.
+This course includes actual driving exercises under simulated emergency conditions.
 This course may be offered as Credit/No-Credit.